 One thing that struck me most during my solo female travel in Jordan was just how friendly and welcoming the Jordanian people were/are.
 “You’re welcome!” is kind of like a tag-line that people say during your every encounter.

 Sometimes this is said out of context which is actually pretty funny (but cute because the people are so well intentioned!)
 Entering some guy’s shop?
 You’re welcome!
 Inspect an item?
 He’ll pop up behind you and tell you “you’re welcome!”
 Leave the shop?
 Yep, you’re welcome!

 “You’re welcome” aside, most of my experiences with people in Jordan were positive.
 I explored Amman and Petra by myself, but since Jordan is fairly difficult to get around since there is no public transport, I had a Guide and a Driver with me for a lot of my journey also.
 These guys both had such a great sense of humour and were one contributing factor for the adventure turning out some wonderfully.

 Jordan is still something of a patriarchal society that holds traditional gender roles true.
-Though solo female travel is becoming increasingly popular, it’s still quite a startling sight from a local’s perspective to see a woman wandering around alone so be prepared for plenty of stares and people approaching you to make small talk.
+Though the sight of women travelling alone in Jordan is becoming more common, it’s still quite a startling sight from a local’s perspective.It is not usual in Jordanian culture for a woman to be wandering around alone so be prepared for plenty of stares and people approaching you to make small talk.

 Unfortunately, as with many countries around the globe, a lot of Jordanians assume that western women are promiscuous based on what they have seen depicted in western cinema so you are likely to experience some leeriness as a result.